Maloney Again Votes to Impeach President | The Highlands Current

 Rep. Sean Patrick Maloney, whose district includes the Highlands, and who was in the Capitol when a mob attacked on Jan.
 6, was among the 232 House members who voted on Wednesday (Jan.
 13) to impeach President Donald Trump.

-Every Democratic member voted to impeach, as well as 10 Republican members.
+Every Democratic member voted to charge the president, as well as 10 Republicans.
+The charge now goes to the Senate.

-In December 2019, the House, including Maloney, voted to impeach the president for obstruction of Congress, but the Senate acquitted him.
-Maloney joined 161 colleagues on Monday as a sponsor of the single article of impeachment stemming from Trump encouraging supporters to “fight” to overturn his loss in the election.
+In December 2019, a majority of House members, including Maloney, voted to impeach the president for obstruction of Congress but the Senate acquitted him.

+On Monday, Maloney and 161 other sponsors unveiled the single article of impeachment, which stemmed from Trump’s encouragement to supporters to “fight like hell” to overturn his election loss.

 Maloney Statement